 Hydrogen fuel cells produce electricity

 Many different types of fuel cells are available for a wide range of applications.
-Small fuel cells can power laptop computers, cell phones, and military applications.
-Large fuel cells can provide electricity for emergency power in buildings and in remote areas that are not connected to electric power grids.
-Hydrogen use in vehicles is a major focus of fuel cell research and development.
+Small fuel cells can power laptop computers and even cell phones, and military applications.
+Large fuel cells can provide electricity for backup or emergency power in buildings and supply electricity in places that are not connected to electric power grids.